 However, this nightmare may be coming to an end, at least at the federal level.
 Lies have come to define Republican climate rhetoric and Trump’s pathological penchant for mendacity may have tipped the scales.
 There is evidence to suggest that the disinformation efforts of the GOP no longer resonate with voters the way they once did.
 The party is increasingly perceived as being “out of the mainstream.”

 Americans are more supportive of climate and environmental action than they have been in almost two decades.
-People are responding to studies that call for urgent action and surveys suggest a growing number of
+People are responding to studies that call for urgent action and surveys suggest a growing number of Americans want action.

 Democratic presidential candidates are prioritizing climate change and Washington State Governor Jay Inslee’s presidential bid is leading the charge by making climate action his central priority.
 The fact that his campaign raised $1 million in only three days suggests that there is an appetite for climate leadership from the federal government.